cjstehno/streamrec/README.md

 This is a Griffon-based rework of my old StreamRecorder application, written in 2002 to play with downloading web-based media streams.
 Converting this application seemed like a good opportunity to learn Griffon.

+> Note: somewhere along the line this stopped working (even the old version); maybe stream servers have changed over the past 13 years.
+At this point this application does nothing more than demonstrate the UI development with Griffon then simply logs the interaction with the backend.
+I really don't want to spend the time fixing something that I don't even need.
+Sorry.

 The original project code consisted of one Java file with no external dependencies:

 ```java